harveyramer/harvey-ramer-blog/src/pages/index.md

 title: In Pursuit of Clarity
 image: /img/GuggenheimBilbao.jpg
 heading: Succeed with Clear Vision
-subheading: "Demystifying design, code, and collaboration."
+subheading: 'Demystifying design, code, and collaboration.'
 mainpitch:
   title: Why Pursuit?
   description: >-
     Software is never perfect.
 It is always in process.
 Success requires relentless pursuit of customer-centered solutions.
 description: >-
   To succeed, teams need clear vision.
 Without it, technical workers are stifled micro-management.
 Hire smart, motivated people, give them a clear vision and free them from needless rules.
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/sir_winston_churchill_-_19086236948.jpg
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        Winston Churchill led Britain through dark times with vision and clear communication.
+Despite confronting difficulties in the market, business leaders can understand their tech teams and manage them more effectively with clear vision and communication.
     - image: /img/coffee-gear.png
       text: >
         We offer a small, but carefully curated selection of brewing gear and